Automotive industry in New Zealand: Early indigenous cars

-If steam-powered vehicles are counted, the first vehicles were believed to be a steam buggy constructed by a Mr Empson of Christchurch in 1870 and a steam buggy imported from Edinburgh by J L Gillies of Dunedin, also in 1870.
-There is no information about Mr Empson's vehicle.
+If steam-powered vehicles are counted, the first vehicles were believed to be a steam buggy constructed by a Mr Empson of Christchurch in 1870 and a steam buggy imported from Edinburgh by John Gillies of Dunedin, also in 1870.
+There is no information about Empson's vehicle.
 The first traction engine, an 8 hp Reading Iron Works traction engine, had only been imported three years earlier.
 Gillies steam buggy was more probably a Thomson Road Steamer and not a steam buggy.
-Gillies sold the Thomson to the Canterbury Provincial Government in 1871 for £1,200.
-These were followed by Professor Robert Julian Scott's 1881 steam buggy, which was the first indigenous designed self propelled vehicle in New Zealand.
+Gillies sold the Thomson to the Canterbury Provincial government in 1871 for £1,200.
+These were followed by professor Robert Julian Scott's 1881 steam buggy, which was the first indigenous designed self propelled vehicle in New Zealand.

 There is debate about who made the first petrol driven vehicle.
 Timaru engineer Cecil Wood made a petrol engine in 1897, but later made an unsubstantiated claim to have created and driven a three-wheel vehicle in 1896 followed by a four-wheel vehicle in 1898.
 His first independently confirmed vehicles date from 1901.